Unrolled Wirtinger Flow with Deep Decoding Priors for Phaseless Imaging: Numerical Simulations

 \subsubsection{PCSWAT Generated SAS Dataset}

 For the third dataset, we consider a PCSWAT 10 software generated simulated dataset for synthetic aperture sonar (SAS) imaging of underwater scenes.
 PCSWAT is a tool-set developed for simulating high-fidelity SAS data~\cite{marx2000introduction}.
-It offers a selection of realistic targets and underwater surface types, and allows the incorporation of varying sound-velocity profiles, marine life property, wind speed etc. For the samples in our training and test sets, the background medium is composed of sandy gravel and we consider the presence of sparse marine life.
+It offers a selection of realistic targets and underwater surface types, and allows the incorporation of varying sound-velocity profiles, marine life property, wind speed etc. For the samples in our training and test sets, we consider that the background medium is composed of sandy gravel, and there is sparse marine life present in the medium.
 Each scene contains a single hemi-spherically end-capped cylinder of varying length and fixed radius located at a random location on the scene along a random orientation.
-Each area being imaged has a dimension of $19$m$\times 25$m and it is reconstructed as a $22 \times 31$ pixel image.
+Each area being imaged has a dimension of $19$m$\times 25$m and it is reconstructed as a $22 \times 31$ pixels image.
 The number of samples in the training and test set are $800$ and $5$, respectively.
-We consider a 2D environment, and the vehicle and the water depth are set equal to $15$m and $100$m, respectively.
-The center frequency and bandwidth of the transducers mounted on the moving vehicle are set equal to $120$kHz and $30$kHz, respectively.
-Data collection geometry for the SAS operation simulated via PCSWAT is shown in Fig.~\ref{fig:sonar_geometry}.
+We consider a 2D environment, and the vehicle and the water depth are set to $15$m and $100$m, respectively.
+The center frequency and the bandwidth of the transducers mounted on the moving vehicle are set equal to $120$kHz and $30$kHz, respectively.
+The data collection geometry for the SAS operation simulated via PCSWAT is shown in Fig.~\ref{fig:sonar_geometry}.